wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 ## Operation History

 You can retrieve an operation history via the `WMTOperations.getHistory` method.
-The returned result is operations and their current status.
+The returned result is operations

 ```swift
 import WultraMobileTokenSDK